Table of Contents

 1. Bee Volume

-The first thing to look at is the volume of the bees throughout the frame you are currently inspecting.
-You generally find the queen on the frame with the most active bees.
-Why?
-Because worker bees are there serving the queen while others are out gathering food.
+First, observe the volume of bees on the frame you’re inspecting.
+The queen is typically found on the frame with the most active bees, as workers tend to cluster around her while others are out gathering food.

 2. Behavior